sumowll/BD4H-Bootcamp/web/spark-graphx.md

 Array((2556,0), (1260,0), (1410,0), (324,0), (180,0))
 ```

 The first element of the tuple is `VertexID` identical to original graph.
-The second element in the tuple is `connected component` represented by smalled `VertexID` in that component.
+The second element in the tuple is `connected component` represented by the lowest-numbered `VertexID` in that component.
 In above example, five vertices belong to same component.

 We can easily get number of connected components using operations on RDD as below.